-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2020 reporting periods.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2022 reporting periods.
 The entity's assessment of the impact of these new standards and interpretations is set out below.

-Title of Standard AASB 2020-1 - Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current Nature of change This Standard amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
+Title of Standard AASB 2020-1 - Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current Nature of change This Standard amends AASB 101 Presentation of Financial Statements to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
 For example, the amendments clarify that a liability is classified as non-current if an entity has the right at the end of the reporting period to defer settlement of the liability for at least 12 months after the reporting period.
-Application date This Standard applies to annual reporting periods beginning on or after 1 January 2022.
-Earlier application is permitted.
+Application This Standard applies to annual reporting periods beginning on or after 1 January 2023.
+Earlier date application is permitted.